Wednesday, August 29, 2012

 PARIS

-Part Three of Three
+Part 3hree of 3hree

-Living in the Marais is a pretty good choice for easy access to anywhere in Paris whether by foot, by bus or metro.
+Living in the Marais is a pretty good choice for easy access to anywhere in Paris whether by foot, by bus or by metro.

 Paris fashion, 2012